michaeltrs/DeepSatData/dataset/README.md

 ```

 ### Generate data
+We distinguish between two different use cases:
+1. we overlay a grid of size equal to the desired sample_size on the AOI.
+For each grid square we make a raster of all ground truths and satellite images (timeseries) that fall into that square.
+The end result is a set of samples of size (sample_size X sample_size) each containing potentially multiple fields and
+not necessarily whole fields as some will be cut at the image boundaries. (show examples)
+2. for each object in the canonical .csv we create a raster ground truth image in which the object is centered and all other pixels not
+falling inside the polygon region are assigned the background class.
+We also generate satellite image timeseries as before.
+This results in a single object per sample at the center of the image.

+#### Use case 1
-Run the following bash script to generate data corresponding to spatial locations for which there are available ground
+For use case 1 run the following bash script to generate data corresponding to spatial locations for which there are available ground
 truths in the form of parcel polygons.
 ```shell
 sh dataset/labelled_dense/make_labelled_dataset.sh ground_truths_file=<1:ground_truths_file> products_dir=<2:products_dir> labels_dir=<3:labels_dir> windows_dir=<4:windows_dir> timeseries_dir=<5:timeseries_dir>